 Jonathan Riley-Smith.
 “Crusading as an Act of Love.”
 History 65 (1980), 177-92.

-Indeed, things got so bad at times during the First Crusade that some starving crusaders, on a few occasions, resorted to cannibalism.
+Indeed, things got so bad at times during the First Crusade that some starving crusaders, on one or [possibly] two occasions, resorted to cannibalism.

 Cited in Riley-Smith, Crusading as an Act of Love, 33-34.

 Riley-Smith, Crusading as an Act of Love, 33.
 Specifically, Riley-Smith quotes from Bernard’s “Epistolae”, PL. cixxxii, no. 364.
 Bernard asked, “If we harden our hearts and pay little attention [to Christian losses in the East]…where is our love for God, where is our love for our neighbor?”